ummeFA/bank-customer-churn-prediction/README.md

 #  Bank Customer Churn Prediction

-Predict which bank customers are likely to churn so the team can prioritize retention outreach.
+Predicting which bank customers are likely to churn so the team can prioritize retention outreach.

 - **Tech:** Python, pandas, scikit-learn, XGBoost, matplotlib
 ---